 You'll gain real insight into your career possibilities, gain confidence and a competitive edge.

-A solid grounding in political science and political philosophy enhances our ability to make informed decisions and contribute to society.
-In today’s rapidly changing and interconnected world, where what happens in Beijing and New Delhi can affect what happens in Chicago—an understanding of political systems is crucial.
-As political beings, we all have a stake in the processes that shape our lives; understanding them enables us to be participants, not just observers.
+The study of political science helps explain the world of politics that surround all of us.
+In today’s rapidly changing and interconnected world—where what happens in China or the United Kingdom can affect what happens in the U.S.—a deeper understanding of political systems, events and policies is crucial.
+As political beings, we all have a stake in political activities and ideas that shape our lives, and understanding these enables us to be participants—not just observers.

-Political science students have the nation and the world as their laboratory.
-Topics such as American government and politics, world political systems, public policy and law frame debate.
-Participation in the Washington or Chicago Semesters, internships, Model U.N. and Mock Trial supplement classroom discussion of politics.
-Our political science alumni go on to rewarding careers or further education.
-Many go to law school; others earn a Ph.D. in political science or a master’s of public administration degree.
-Still others are teachers or members of the business community.
-Many end up as active participants in the political process, whether on the legislative, executive or judicial side.
+Political science students at Elmhurst College have the nation and the world as their laboratory.
+Topics such as American government and politics, world political systems, public policy and law frame discussion and debate.
+Participation in co-curricular opportunities like the Washington or Chicago Semesters, internships, Model U.N. and Mock Trial supplement classroom discussion of politics.